Forget truffles. Forget fois gras. Forget filet mignon.

 about 3 pounds pork spare ribs (or beef)

 If using spareribs, cook them before adding to the sauce.
 If they are long, chop them in half with a cleaver.
 Place them in a covered saucepan over low to medium heat.
 You don't need to add any oil to the pot.
 Let them cook for an hour and much of the fat will be released.
 Drain the fat and discard.
 Add the cooked ribs to the tomato sauce.
-Cook everything together for at least three to four hours on a low flame, stirring periodically.
+Cook everything together for at least two to three hours on a low flame, stirring periodically.

 Meatballs